FrancisIGP/FrancisIGP/README.md

 ### ☕ Status

-- Preparing for CCNP and PWK
-- Learning Java Programming
+- Learning OOP, Linux Admin, CCNP, and Network+.
-- Writing articles/blogs
+- Writing articles as a hobby.

 ### 💻 Technologies: